ShomurodAnvarov/CTFs/03-2024/web/ Content-Management-System.md

-The application was taken from this repo
+The application was taken from vulnhub repo

 docker-compose.yml
 ```yaml